Moondog: Legacy

-Moondog's music from the 1940s and 1950s has been cited by American composers Philip Glass and Steve Reich as a major influence on their styles, saying they took Moondog's work "very seriously and understood and appreciated it much more than what we were exposed to at Juilliard".
-Moondog was also admired by Charlie Parker, whom he mutually admired and paid tribute to with the piece "Bird's Lament", Frank Zappa and Igor Stravinsky, and met on several occasions with Lenny Bruce, William S. Burroughs and Allen Ginsberg.
+Moondog's music from the 1940s and '50s has been cited by American composers Philip Glass and Steve Reich as a major influence on their styles, saying they took Moondog's work "very seriously and understood and appreciated it much more than what we were exposed to at Juilliard".
+Moondog was also admired by Charlie Parker (whom he mutually admired and paid tribute to with the piece "Bird's Lament"), Frank Zappa and Igor Stravinsky, and met on several occasions with Lenny Bruce, William S. Burroughs and Allen Ginsberg.

 Moondog inspired other musicians with several songs dedicated to him.
 These include "Moondog" on Pentangle's 1968 album Sweet Child and "Spear for Moondog" (parts I and II) by jazz organist Jimmy McGriff on his 1968 Electric Funk album.
-Glam rock musician Marc Bolan and T. Rex referenced him in the song "Rabbit Fighter" with the line "Moondog's just a prophet to the end…".
+Glam rock musician Marc Bolan and T. Rex referenced him in the song "Rabbit Fighter" with the line "Moondog's just a prophet to the end...".
 The English pop group Prefab Sprout included the song "Moondog" on their album Jordan: The Comeback released in 1990.
 Big Brother and the Holding Company featuring Janis Joplin covered his song "All Is Loneliness" on their 1967 self-titled album.
 The song was also covered by Antony and the Johnsons during their 2005 tour.
 Mr. Scruff's single "Get a Move On" from his album Keep It Unreal is structured around samples from "Bird's Lament".
-New York band The Insect Trust play a cover of Moondog's song "Be a Hobo" on their album Hoboken Saturday Night.
+New York band The Insect Trust played a cover of Moondog's song "Be a Hobo" on their album Hoboken Saturday Night.
 The track "Stamping Ground", with its preamble of Moondog reciting one of his epigrams, was featured on the sampler double album Fill Your Head with Rock (CBS, 1970).
 Canadian composer and producer Daniel Lanois included a track called "Moondog" on his album/video-documentary Here Is What Is.

 Between 1970 and 1980, a blind bearded mystic called "Moondog" appeared as the title character in a four issue series of Underground comix written and illustrated by George Metzger.

 Since the early 1970s, a number of professional wrestlers have been named The Moondogs, taking inspiration from the artist.